 University of Hawaii using Agilent Equipment for Patient Monitoring Research

-The Hawaii Center for Advanced Communications (HCAC) at the University of Hawaii - Manoa is working with microwave instrumentation from Agilent Technologies to develop new applications in healthcare and remote patient monitoring.
+The Hawaii Center for Advanced Communications (HCAC) at the University of Hawaii - Manoa is working with microwave instrumentation from Keysight Technologies to develop new applications in healthcare and remote patient monitoring.

 For the past 10 years, Dr. Magdy Iskander of the University of Hawaii at Manoa has been in a position of leadership as the Director of the Hawaii Center for Advanced Communications (HCAC).
 His vision for HCAC is simple; to be a leading center for wireless communications and radar technology research.
 HCAC research interests include antenna and phased antenna array designs, smart antennas, propagation modeling, and the integration of Digital Signal Processing (DSP) capabilities for enhanced communications and radar technologies.

-An important part of that vision, Dr. Iskander strives for joint research and educational activities that promote national and international collaboration and partnerships with industry leaders including Agilent Technologies.
+An important part of that vision, Dr. Iskander strives for joint research and educational activities that promote national and international collaboration and partnerships with industry leaders including Keysight Technologies.

 The HCAC also plays an important role in the local community.
 While research pays the bills, community outreach is near to Dr. Iskander’s heart.
 HCAC’s programs serve local students and encourage commerce in the community.
 With NSF and state funding, the HCAC provides multimedia modules aimed at implementing a wireless technology curriculum within middle school STEM (Science, Technology, Engineering, and Mathematics) classes and donates laptops, iPods, network equipment, and various wireless sensors.
 The goal is to generate interest in science and technology with middle schoolers by giving them the opportunity to investigate how things around them work.
 Case in point, every student is familiar with smartphones, but they probably don’t know much about the underlying workings of antennas, wireless communication technology, and electrical fields.
 In all, 28 Hawaiian schools on 5 islands are participating in the program.